 Search engine optimization (SEO) — Apply SEO best practices to improve your website’s visibility and attract clients searching for 3D printing solutions.

-Local SEO — Ensure your business is prominently listed on Google My Business and Yelp to boost your local online presence.
+Local SEO — Ensure your business is prominently listed on Google Business and Yelp to boost your local online presence.

 Instructional video content — Create videos that explain the benefits and processes of 3D printing, increasing shareability and engagement.